Superconductivity induced by gate-driven hydrogen intercalation in the charge-density-wave compound 1T-TiSe2: Introduction

-The recent observation of near-to-room-temperature superconductivity in hydrides under high pressure\,\cite{DrozdovNature2015, DrozdovNature2019} has demonstrated that a superconducting (SC) state with remarkably high critical temperature not necessarily requires an unconventional electron-electron coupling mechanism.
+The recent observation of near-to-room-temperature superconductivity in hydrides under high pressure\,\cite{DrozdovNature2015, DrozdovNature2019} has demonstrated that a superconducting (SC) state with high critical temperature does not necessarily require an unconventional electron-electron coupling mechanism.
 The key requirements here are high phonon frequencies, such as those associated to the hydrogen (H) vibration modes, a strong coupling of these modes to the electronic states at the Fermi level, and a non-conventional structural environment (in the specific case, stabilized by pressure) that favours such a coupling.
-These same ingredients can be used to design new superconducting materials at ambient pressure, with properties of interest for applications even though at lower temperatures.
+A still-open question is whether these same ingredients can be used to design new SC materials at ambient pressure -- with properties of interest for applications even though at lower temperatures -- or a different paradigm must be considered when designing H-rich superconductors at low pressures.
+This point is especially relevant in light of the recently-claimed attainment of room-temperature superconductivity in lutetium hydride at relatively low pressures\,\cite{Dias2023}.

-One of the routes to create H-rich materials is ionic liquid gating-induced protonation.
-As this technique makes it possible to insert H atoms in crystallographic positions unattainable by a conventional synthesis approach, it has found notable applications in oxides\,\cite{LuNature2017, JoAFM2018, RafiqueNanoLett2019, LiNatCommun2020, WangAFM2021, ShenPRX2021}, demonstrating a great potential in layered materials as well\,\cite{CuiCPL2019, MengPRB2022}.